ComAbstracts - indexes articles published in the primary professional literature of the communication field.

 Sociological Abstracts - covers theoretical and applied sociology, social science & policy science.
 Includes sociological aspects of anthropology, gender studies, family studies, urban studies, social psychology and more.

 Google Scholar - enables you to search Google specifically for scholarly literature and find cited articles.

-Academic Search Premier - a multidisciplinary database that provides full-text access to over 3,600 peer-reviewed scholarly publications.
+Academic Search Ultimate - a multidisciplinary database that provides full-text access to over 3,600 peer-reviewed scholarly publications.

 This interactive site guides you through writing individual citations one step at a time.
 Steps for each part of a citation explains how information for that part should be entered.

 Contains templates and examples for over 500 different resource types, sorted by type of resource (book, journal article, etc.) Provided by the University Libraries at University at Albany SUNY

 Because the data comes from the same source, you may compare citation counts from Experts.ASU with citations counts from Scopus (provided the articles are in the same field and published close to the same date.)

 In addition to the two large multidisciplinary databases developed for citation analysis (Web of Science and Scopus), many other indexing and abstracting service now also provide citation counts for the articles in their databases.
 These other databases have limitations, however, mainly because they do not have as wide a scope of sources from which they pull the data and for the lack of specific citation reports the larger databases can generate.
 Frequently, citation counts from subject-focused databases will be smaller than the counts obtained from Web of Science, Scopus or Google Scholar.